ougx/swat-viewer-app/README.md

 # swat-viewer-app

-A simple web app to analyze SWAT model output
+A convenient web app to analyze SWAT model output

+Developed using:

+Dash
+Flask